JustLukeHere/NottHack17/README.md

 Now that the hackathon is finished I will branch it and move more to the client side to lower the strain on the server.
 I also plan to add a chat system and bring in agar.io's more complex features such as splitting, merging, and mass ejection.

+A simple, but fully functional, agar.io clone.
+Incredibly intense on server CPU, very little memory used.
+This was the state of the project when it was presented.